10 Tropical Wedding Table Décor Ideas Guaranteed To Wow Your Guests

 Tropical décor is more than just furniture, fabrics, and the layout.
 It’s about blending the outdoors with the indoors, connecting with nature, and living with a carefree and positive state of mind.
 There are lots of ways to add exotic island ambiance to your living space and here, we will share some simple and easy ones.

-Example: Wood or rattan sofas with exposed framing and off-white cushions are often seen in the living rooms of beach resorts.
-The openness of the frames contribute to the openness of the space and the natural flow which is especially important if you live in a warm climate.
+Example: Wood or rattan sofas and chair seating sets with exposed framing and off-white cushions are often seen in the living rooms of beach resorts.
+The openness of the frames contributes to the openness of the space and the natural flow which is especially important if you live in a warm climate.
 You can further beautify the room by adding pops of

 Armchairs & Accent Chairs